Pre-Professional Programs

 A student wishing to prepare for a career as a speech-language pathologist or audiologist should choose the communication sciences and disorders major.
 Coursework in this major follows the guidelines of the American Speech-Language-Hearing Association (ASHA) and provides students with an understanding of both normal communication processes as well as communication disorders.
 Students have the opportunity to begin their clinical training in the on-campus Biola Speech and Language Clinic that provides speech-language assessment and treatment for members of the local community in a carefully supervised setting.
 Students who complete this major are prepared for the graduate studies necessary to obtain professional credentials.

-The communication sciences and disorders major at Biola University is a member of the Council of Academic Programs in Communication Sciences and Disorders and the National Academy of Preprofessional Programs in Communication Sciences and Disorders.
+The communication sciences and disorders major at Biola University is a member of the Council of Academic Programs in Communication Sciences and Disorders.
 In addition, the major has a local chapter of the National Student Speech Language Hearing Association (NSSLHA), which is the American Speech-Language Hearing Association's pre-professional organization for students in communication disorders programs.